Sddilora/tic-tac-toe/README.md

 cd tic-tac-toe
 ```

-3. Create .env file in the projects root directory:
+3. Create .env file with the followings in the projects root directory:
 ```dotenv
 OPENAI_API_KEY=Your_api_key
 ASSISTANT_ID=Your_assistant_id